GaProgMan/NET-Core-Podast-Transcriptions/.github/contributing.md

 1. Fork the repo and create your branch from `master`.
 1. Make sure your code lints with any Markdown linter
 1. Make sure that your changes are correct British English
+1. Update the readme - specifically the roadmap table
 1. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License